 Asheville, North Carolina

 Most tourists planning a trip to North Carolina will be directed to Raleigh or Charlotte, the state’s two biggest hubs.
-However, Travelers looking to get away from the hustle and bustle of metropolitan areas will delight in a small-town destination, one like Asheville, North Carolina.
+Raleigh is the capital of North Carolina though many confuse it with Charlotte.
+Travelers looking to get away from the hustle and bustle of metropolitan areas will delight in a small-town destination, one like Asheville, North Carolina.
 Like Jackson, Wyoming, Asheville combines beautiful mountain scenery and outdoorsy fun with a homey sense of the local.

 Restaurants put a big emphasis on locally sourced and traditional dishes, and many will serve beer from local breweries.
 Sometimes described as “eclectic,” Asheville also has a vibrant arts and culture scene which is demonstrated in the lively River Arts District and complemented by festivals like the LaZoom Comedy Tour.
 Perhaps most importantly, the locals are friendly and welcoming, earning Asheville a reputation as one of the most friendly cities in America.